Walnut Creek Open Space

 About half of the creek channel east of Church Ranch Boulevard was reconstructed in 1989 and has vigorous wetland areas.
 Concrete trails on both the north and south side of the creek provide nice views into the open space and are popular with persons staying at the nearby hotels.
 East of the Springhill Suites, the creek meanders in its natural condition across a grassy meadow.
 Cottonwood and willow trees thrive near the creek.
 Wildlife is attracted to this area including fox and coyotes.

 West of Church Ranch Boulevard, the trail passes by a pretty pond and right next to the creek before reaching Sensory Park.
 Past the park the creek veers away from the sidewalk.
 This well vegetated area provides a nice respite from the abutting development.
 The property was acquired in 1992, 2003 and 2008.
+Learn more about the Walnut Creek Pond.

 To access the trail along Walnut Creek, park along 103rd Avenue, just east of Church Ranch Boulevard and follow the Church Ranch Boulevard sidewalk north to the creek.